TurnerAndrew/algorithms-data-structures/Problem Solving/Understand the Problem.md

 3. What are the outputs that should come from the solution?
 4. Can the outputs be determined from the inputs?
 5. Do I have enough information to solve the problem?
-6. How should I label the important piceces of data that are part of the problem
+6. How should I label the important pieces of data that are part of the problem

 Write a function which takes two numbers and returns their sum